kasadawa/Raspberry_with_Angular_2_home_automation/README.md

 - Auth0

 ##### Frontend
 Created with Angular 2 QuickStart.
-Also [ng2-bootstrap](https://valor-software.com/ng2-bootstrap/#/) is used for the modals, timepicker, tabs and etc.
+Also [ng2-bootstrap](https://valor-software.com/ng2-bootstrap/#/) is used for the modals, timepicker, tabs and etc.[angular2-fontawesome](https://www.npmjs.com/package/angular2-fontawesome) is used for the font images.

 ##### Backend
 Express is the perfect server side with routing and middleware.